Zatoichi Challenged

 Twenty years later he finds himself in the way of helping out a boy (Brandon Call) whose mother (Meg Foster) has just died.
 Nick must get the boy to his wayward father, who happens to be the same guy who proved to be such a coward in Vietnam.

-Blind FuryHis old pal presently works, against his will, for mobsters, making a designer drug that has the appearance of bright blue bath crystals.
 So Nick has to save his old pal from the mob while protecting the child from would-be kidnappers & reuniting son & father.
 When they all get in a very sticky situation, his fellow veteran has a choice to make, run like hell as he had done in Vietnam, or redeem himself for past cowardice.

 The bad guy hires a Japanese assassin played by Sho "American Ninja" Kosugi.
 With Kosugi's aid we are treated to the film's only significant duel, which isn't awful, though Kosugi is so obviously more skilled than Hauer it's not believable when Nick wins.
 Kosugi's character is also very poorly integrated into the story, so a tale already having trouble finding any place of conviction is only further strained by this last-ditch effort to retain a climactic duel for what was originally a swordplay film.

 At every point where the two films might be compared, the remake is not just a little worse, but resoundingly inferior.
-Concocting a box of blue crystals in a mob lab is not as interesting as an artist forced to create illegal prints, & the lab being right next to the casino mobster's penthouse isn't even distantly likely.
+Concocting a box of blue crystals in a mob lab is not as interesting as an artist forced to create illegal block prints, & the lab being right next to the casino mobster's penthouse isn't even distantly likely.

 So too in the original there is pathos & honor when the samurai & Ichi have their final incredible duel between men who know & like each other, but Sho Kosugi is hardly more than a tacked-on character who runs in at the last minute, jumps around for a while with flashings katana, then basically trips & kills himself.
-If Sho Kosugi had been a character rather bigger than Nameless Assassin & had had a relationship with Nick similar to that between Katsu & Konoe in Zatoichi Challenged, the final duel might've had emotional power.
+If Sho Kosugi had played a character rather bigger than Nameless Assassin & had had a relationship with Nick similar to that between Katsu & Konoe in Zatoichi Challenged, the final duel might've had emotional power.
 As it stands, it's merely phony.

 I'm sure Blind Fury will be more impressive to anyone who hadn't seen Shintaro Katsu making the idea of a blind swordsman totally credible.
 Blind Fury begs the viewer to overlook too much that is idiotic, whereas the original convinces the viewer it isn't idiotic at all.